SIGNEXT/wasmico-ng/README.md

 `npm install -g wasmico`

-By installing this package, you will be able to use the `@wasmico/core` in your JavaScript or TypeScript code and the `@wasmico/cli` and `@wasmico/tui` commands.
+By installing this package, you will be able to use the `wasmico` in your JavaScript or TypeScript code and the `wasmico-cli` and `wasmico-tui` commands.

 ## Usage

-### @wasmico/core
+### Wasmico core

-The essential code to use your device as a central server to control your @wasmico/running ESP32s is contained in the `@wasmico/core` package.
+The essential code to use your device as a central server to control your Wasmico running ESP32s is contained in the `core` folder.

 This module is made to be easily incorporated into your code and allows you to easily send commands to ESP32 devices.

 Please read the available [Core README](./core/README.md) for further information.

-### @wasmico/cli
+### Wasmico cli

-The `@wasmico/cli` package can be used as an executable.
-It allows you to execute commands on the ESP32 via the command line.
+The `wasmico-cli` is an executable that allows you to execute commands on the ESP32 via the command line.

 All the available commands and how to use them can be found in the [CLI README](./cli/README.md)

-### @wasmico/tui
+### Wasmico tui

-The `@wasmico/tui` package is also used as an executable which gives you the option to keep track of the available ESP32 devices while sending commands.
+The `wasmico-tui` is also an executable that gives you the option to keep track of the available ESP32 devices while sending commands.

 This tool is described in the [TUI README](./tui/README.md)